terrapower/armi/doc/user/inputs/blueprints.rst

 Grids
 =====
 The ``lattice files`` are different geometry files that define arrangements in Hex, Cartesian, or R-Z-Theta.
-See :doc:`/user/inputs/facemap_file` for details.
 The optional ``lattice pitch`` entry allows you to specify spacing between objects that is different from tight packing.
 This input is required in mixed geometry cases, for example if Hexagonal assemblies are to be loaded into a Cartesian arrangement.
 The contents of a grid may defined using one of the following: